Create and upload annotations using the Unity editor

 Create annotation tool

-Right-click in Unity's Hierarchy panel and select: EasyAR Mega > Tool > Annotation Tool (Edit Mode).
+Right-click in Unity's Hierarchy panel and navigate: EasyAR Mega > Tool > Annotation Tool (Edit Mode).

-After creation, two nodes are generated in the scene: EasyAR.Mega.Annotation and MegaBlocks.
+After creation, two nodes will be generated in the scene: EasyAR.Mega.Annotation and MegaBlocks.

-Select the EasyAR.Mega.Annotation node, and its Inspector panel will display input fields for username/email and password.
+Select the EasyAR.Mega.Annotation node, and its Inspector panel will display username/email and password input fields.

 Log in to account

-Enter your EasyAR account and password, then click login.
+Enter EasyAR account credentials and click login.
 Upon success, the Studio tool will appear in the Inspector panel.

 Select Mega cloud localization library

-Click the icon to the right of Mega Cloud Service.
+Click the icon on the right of Mega Cloud Service.

 Select the library to use.

-After successfully loading the localization library and Mega Blocks information, the Studio tool panel appears as shown below.
+After successfully loading the localization library and Mega Blocks information, the Studio tool panel appears as shown.

-Click Load to the right of the Block name to dynamically load the dense model for that Block.
+Click Load on the right side of the Block name to dynamically load its dense model.

-The model appears in the Scene tab after loading.
-Note: When the indicator shown below appears in the lower-left corner, the model within the current view is not fully loaded.
-Wait until this indicator disappears to confirm loading is complete.
+The loaded model appears in the Scene tab.
+Note: When the indicator shown below appears at the bottom-left, models within the current view haven't finished loading.
+Wait until it disappears to confirm completion.

 Create annotation

-Hold down Ctrl (Windows) / Command (Mac) in the scene, then left-click where you want to annotate.
+Hold Ctrl (Windows) / Command (Mac) in the scene, then left-click where annotation is needed.

-Drag the imported model into the scene node as a child node of the annotation.
+Drag imported models into the scene node as child nodes of the annotation.

-Set the model's Position and Rotation values to 0 in the Inspector panel.
+Set all Position and Rotation values to 0 in the model's Inspector panel.
 Adjust Scale as needed.

 Note

 EMA handles all coordinate conversion logic.
-Setting the model's Position and Rotation to 0 ensures the model's geometric center aligns perfectly with the annotation point.
-All position and rotation adjustments should be made by manipulating its parent node (the annotation node).
+Setting model Position and Rotation to 0 ensures the model's geometric center perfectly aligns with the annotation point.
+All position and rotation adjustments should be done through its parent node (annotation node).

 [Optional] Precise model position adjustment

-For precise adjustment of model position and orientation, refer to How to use Unity editor to precisely align 3D content with real world.
+For precise model position and orientation adjustments, refer to How to use Unity editor to precisely align 3D content with real scenes.

 Create new annotation data package

-Click the icon to the right of the annotation data package in the Inspector panel.
+Click the icon on the right of the annotation data package in the Inspector panel.

-Enter a name for the annotation data in the field and click the checkmark on the right.
+Enter the annotation data name in the box and click the checkmark on the right.

-After successful creation, it should appear as shown below.
-Click Confirm.
+Upon successful creation, it should appear as shown.
+Then click Confirm below.

 Click the upload icon to upload.